 Welcome to Oropi School

-We are a very dynamic and up to date school, within close proximity to Tauranga.
-A major strength of the school is that we have been able to maintain a close-knit collaborative community where we have strong connections that enable our children to interact with one another from Year 1-8, despite our growth.
+We are within close proximity to Tauranga CBD.
+A major strength of the school is that we have been able to maintain a close-knit collaborative community where we have strong connections.
+This enables our children to interact with one another from Year 1-8.

 We have an extensive range of other programmes on offer in the school including:

 · Music Tuition: Guitar, Ukulele, Piano, Singing, Keyboard, School Choir

 · Water confidence, water safety and swim lesson programmes